MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 6. In the app list, scroll down to **W** and select **Word** and verify that the app opens.

+   > _Note: Recall in a previous lab, you removed recently added apps from the Start Menu._

 7. Close all open windows.

 8. Sign out of SEA-WS1.